drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 results show that the learning of letter sounds is affected by letter names (Adams, 1990; Treiman, Weatherston, & Berch, 1994; Treiman, & Broderick, 1998; McBride-Chang, 1999).
-Among the 26 letters, the letter sounds that are mostly accessible are those with CV structure letter names, for example, B, D, J, K, P, Q, T, V, and Z. The above letter names begin with the letter sounds that the letters represent.
-The next most accessible letter sounds are VC structure letter names, for example, F, L, M, N, S, and X.
+Among the 26 letters, the letter sounds that are mostly accessible are those with CV-structure letter names, for example, B, D, J, K, P, Q, T, V, and Z. The above letter names begin with the letter sounds that the letters represent.
+The next most accessible letter sounds are VC-structure letter names, for example, F, L, M, N, S, and X.
 The letter sounds of these VC-structure letters fall at the end of letter names.
 The above properties of letter names make it easier for children to acquire those letter sounds.